Lrodriguez310/Flags4us_assignment1/README.txt

 2:13pm I changed the font of the front page to make the brand stick out a bit more.

+5:25pm  Added a bunch of images that I created on paint and linked them to the about us page and the home page.

+6:00pm I updated the css page by adding colors background colors gradients pictures.

                                          !!!!!!!!!!!!!!!!!!!TIME FOR ALL ThE CHARTS!!!!!!!!!!!!!!!!!!!